chaitanyaankam/spring-batch-using-rest/README.md

 # Spring-Batch-REST
 - Spring Batch and Spring REST example (Loading Data form CSV to Database using spring batch framework).
 - Batch controlled and monitored through REST API's exposed (Starting, Aborting, Restarting and Monitoring).
-- Resources loaded from Batch are exposed through Spring REST (Exposing Data loaded via spring batch).
+- Resources loaded from Batch are exposed through Spring REST and API's manage them (Exposing Data loaded via spring batch and CRUD API's for the same).

 ## Requirements
 For building and running the application you need: